git-keeper/git-keeper/docs/faculty/client-setup.md

 The client requires [Git](https://git-scm.com/downloads) and [
 Python 3.8 or greater](https://www.python.org/downloads/).

+In addition, you need the username and password sent to you by the `git-keeper` server.
+This account must be created by the `git-keeper` server.
+For the faculty admin, your account is created the first time you run `gkeepd`.
+For other faculty, the faculty admin must use `gkeep add_faculty` to create the account.

 ## Installing the Client

 To install the client system-wide, run the following command: